arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ---
 layout: post
-title: "Property-based Testing For The Rest Of Us"
+title: "Property-based Testing For The Rest Of Us (or: The Natural Next Step After TDD)"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags:
 - bash